The Cult of Good Day

 If you wonder why the Upper Valley Girl column, which appears monthly within this web-log, always ends with “Good day,” here’s why:

-When I lived in SoHo, NYC near the Angelika Film Center, my 2 wedded friends and I would rent or go to the movies with regularity.
+When I lived in SoHo, New York City near the Angelika Film Center, my 2 wedded friends and I would rent or go to the movies with regularity.
 The husband named us Club Cine.
-He also gave us Amerindian names, his wife’s being Flirts Too Much.
 Club Cine freqently adjusted its own consciousness via an alterant, say, a shot of Jack.

 I have since faithfully recruited cult members.
 You can say “Good Day” in a cheery way or in a dour or ominous way or, as they mostly did in Ed Wood, with a kind of elegant politeness conferring respect upon your greetee, even if you don’t have a hat to tip.
 That’s the way we do it.

 It is my hope that Club Cine, now married to other people, will stumble on this Web page.
-If so: Good flirtin’, and good day.
+If so: Good day.